 You can give as little as a few hours for a day or as much as several days a week.
-We do ask that volunteers are committed to volunteering with us for a minimum of 6 months.
+Because of the time it takes to get volunteers trained and settled, we do hope that volunteers are able to commit to volunteering with us for at least six months.

 Are there any age restrictions?

-Volunteering is open to any one who is aged 16 and above.
-Some age restrictions may apply on certain wards.
+Volunteering is open to anyone aged 16 and above.
+Some age restrictions may apply on certain wards or in certain roles.

 What are the benefits of volunteering?

 Some people volunteer because they have benefited from a service and want to give something back, others want experience of working in a hospital environment to help their career.
 Volunteering will help you use and develop your skills, and give you the chance to network socially.
 Many of our volunteers feel rewarded when they see how their contribution makes a difference to both patients and staff.

 How do I apply?

 When the recruitment round opens at the end of May you will be able to see what opportunities are available and apply online by clicking here – please note this link will not take you to more information until recruitment opens.

 If you have any questions about volunteering at York, Scarborough, Bridlington, Malton and Selby, please get in touch with us at email@example.com.